SleepinNinja/Fast-API-demo-project/About_FastAPI.md

-### About Fast API
+# Fast API
-*Very fast compared to django and flask due to asynchronous code execution*
+* *Very fast compared to django and flask as it is based on starlette(Light weight asgi framework ideal for building async web services in python) and pydantic(data validation library in python).*

 * *Auto documentation: By default provides Swagger UI for api documentation, it also provides ReDoc apart from Swagger UI*